Parking violation: Australia

 Parking fines were introduced in the 1950s in New South Wales, Australia.
 At that time, council rangers only worked in council car parks and parking fines on the streets, mainly in Sydney were issued by the NSW Parking Police.
 These were employees of the New South Wales Police Force.
 Up until about 1995, these fines were issued and processed by the NSW Police and the fines were processed by the traffic penalties section of the police.
 This section was mostly staffed by clerical staff employed by the police.
 However they were not members of the police force.
 If fines were unpaid, the courts could decide on a penalty, and if then unpaid, a warrant would be made out and a person could spend time in jail to cover the amount of the fine.
 Now the system is different with the State Debt Recovery Office handling the fines.

-Ancient Assyria
+India

-Possibly the first parking restrictions were put in place in Nineveh, the capital of ancient Assyria in c.700 BC.
-The restrictions were made by their king Sennacherib (704 to 681 BC) and pertained to the sacred main processional way through Nineveh.
-The oldest parking signs ever discovered read "Royal Road – let no man decrease it".
-The penalty for parking a chariot on this road was death followed by impaling outside one's own home.
+In India, parking violations are governed by the Motor Vehicles Act of 1988, which outlines vehicle registration, road safety, and traffic management.
+Common parking violations include: